vtex/vtex-courses/courses/faststore-101/steps/01-01-quickstart/en.md

-Welcome to Store Framework Jamstack 101!
+Welcome to FastStore 101!
 This is a crash course to help you learn how to develop really fast stores using our latest technology.

 We expect your machine to be fully set up with basic tools for web development.
 If you're unsure, check out our [recommended development tools](https://learn.vtex.com/page/setting-up-your-environment) before you start.